Introduction

 Announcements

-- Assignment 1 is out! it is due on Sunday, Feb 1st before 23:59PM.
+- Assignment 1 is out!
+It is due on Sunday, Feb 1st before 23:59PM.

 - The Office Hours for Tuesday, January 13th are exceptionally pushed back to 9:45 am – 11:45 am.